Zukhruf-Riaz/NBO/README.md

 ### Step 3 - Select Tables & Define Your Goal

-Select tables - choose the main table(s) your ADS will be built from.
+Select tables: Choose the main table(s) your ADS will be built from.
 The app shows row counts and column counts for every table.

-Write your goal - describe what you want to build in plain English.
+Write your goal : Describe what you want to build in plain English.
 Be specific - this is the single most important input; it drives everything the AI recommends.

 Good examples: